-Market risk is defined as the risk of loss, or of adverse change in the financial situation, resulting, directly or indirectly, from changes in the market prices of assets, liabilities and financial instruments, including their correlations.
+Market risk is defined as the risk of loss, or of adverse change in the financial situation, resulting directly or indirectly from fluctuation in the level and the volatility of market prices of assets, liabilities and financial instruments, including their correlations.
 Key components of market risk include interest rate risk, spread risk, concentration risk and currency risk, each of which is discussed in further detail below.

-DAS LEI has adopted a conservative investment strategy with a minimal risk appetite, in line with ERGO investment guidelines.
 There were no material changes to the measures used to assess the risk exposure or the material risks over the reporting period.